RKelln/auto_video/README.md

 $ python3 create_video.py --base_path ../works --output_file video.mp4 all_works.txt
 ```

-I can be helpful to set up a file with all the consistent settings between videos:
+It can be helpful to set up a file (e.g. `default_args.txt`) with all the consistent settings between videos:
 ```
 --artist_font
 Lato-Bold